jbeckdev/realPortfolio/README.md

-# This is my Portfolio.
+# This WAS my Portfolio.
+New One Created.

 My Developer Portfolio.
 Work in progress.